annieruehl/annieruehl.github.io/README.md

 For this assignment, I compared the Biden's new White House staff with the previous White House staff under the Trump Administration.

-You can see the assignment[here](https://annieruehl.github.io/bidentransition/).
+You can see the assignment [here](https://annieruehl.github.io/bidentransition/).

 ### Dashboard Mini-Site